So, you're curious about the difference between Indica and Sativa Cannabis?

-If you're interested in having more control over the effects you get from marijuana, then you should consider growing your own.
+If you're interested in having more control over the effects you get from cannabis, then you should consider growing your own.

 At Grobo, we offer an automatic grow box.
 We use deep water culture, a hydroponic technique, to grow the plants.
 All you have to do is simply add your plant, pick a grow recipe in our app, and then let the system handle the rest!

 Although Grobo doesn't eliminate the smell of the cannabis completely, it can significantly reduce any odors for maximum discretion.
 And with Grobo, you can grow 2-3 ounces every 3-4 months.
 You can also grow from clones or seeds.
 We recommend growing from seed!

 And if you want to learn more, you can check out tons of educational videos on our YouTube channel as well!
 And even though we mainly focus on growing cannabis, our products can be used to grow other plants too, such as tomatoes or peppers!